DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 This is the unique identifier for the underlay.
 If you serve multiple underlays in a single service deployment, the underlay names cannot overlap.
 Name may not include spaces or special characters, only letters and numbers.

 This name is stored in the application database for cohorts and data feature sets, so once there are artifacts associated with an underlay, you can't change the underlay name.

+### SZUnderlay.prepackagedDataFeatures
+**required** Set [ String ]

+List of paths of all the prepackaged data features.

+A prepackaged data feature is a predefined data feature for exporting data (e.g. demographics).
+It contains data for zero or more UI display plugins. (e.g. type 2 diabetes data feature defines data for the entity group plugin).

+Path consists of two parts: [Display Group]/[Prepackaged Data Feature Name] (e.g. `omop/demographics`).

+[Display Group] is the name of a sub-directory of the config/display/ sub-directory in the underlay sub-project resources (e.g. `omop`).

+[Prepackaged Data Feature Name] is specified in the prepackaged file, and also matches the name of the sub-directory of the config/display/[Display Group]/prepackagedcriteria sub-directory in the underlay sub-project resources (e.g. `demographics`).

+Using the path here instead of just the prepackaged criteria name allows us to share criteria definitions across underlays.
+For example, the `omop` display group contains template criteria definitions for standing up a new underlay.

 ### SZUnderlay.primaryEntity
 **required** String